inferno986return/python-pcep/Practice-Test.md

 C. print
 D. In

 `for` and `in` are reserved keywords in Python 3, using them as variables will result in a `SyntaxError`.
 As for the other answers, Python 2 used to reserve `print` as a statement, though since becoming a built-in function this restriction was dropped.
 Also since Python 3 is case-sensititive `In` is technically allowed.
-I wouldn't recommend either though as it may add unneccessary complexity to your source code.
+I wouldn't recommend using either `print` or `In` as variable names though as it may add unneccessary complexity to your source code.

 ### Question 10: What is the output of the following snippet?